 Luckily the office was located in the city center near parks, that we have not explored yet.
 At the office, we bought a complete one day package, which included a guided trip to Chernobyl and an all-day dosimeter rental.
 It cost us about 149 USD each.
 Before you can buy tickets, you have to provide a photocopy of your passport so don’t forget your passport when visiting the agency.

 After, we went for lunch to a pretty decent local restaurant we saw on our way to the office.
 There was a really beautiful waitress, who was checking us all the time, but this was a family business and we were served by her father, so I didn’t approach her because of that.

 The rest of the day was spent walking through local parks.
 I pretty much don’t recall anything interesting apart from one cute girl at the coffee stand, who was smiling ear to ear.
-I wanted to approach her, but I chickened out again because my mates were bored and walked fast to get out of park asap.
-If I went solo, I would totally go in.
+I wanted to approach her, but I chickened out again because my mates were bored and walked fast to get out of the park asap.
+If I went solo, I would go in.

 We then somehow ended up at the Northside of Khreshchatyk near Maidan Square.
 We were so thirsty from walking all day long we decided to go to the best-reviewed restaurant in Kyiv called The Last Barricade.

 The restaurant is so well hidden, we had to ask around multiple times.
 It is located inside a shopping mall and there were two ways to get inside.
 One way was to enter the door, that looked like an entrance to a service maintenance room.
 The other way was to take a special elevator in the middle of a shopping mall.

 Once there, we had to tell the bodyguard a secret code in Ukrainian language or they would not let us in.
 It was just for entertaining purposes, but I was pretty nervous because the secret code was difficult to spell and remember.